EightShift/configureout/README.md

   }
 }
 ```
-With ConfigureOut, you can easily load and access these settings in your Python code:
+With configureout, you can easily load and access these settings in your Python code:
 ```
 from configureout import Config